zahidaof/Mips-logisim/README.md

 ## Modulus Calculator Program

-Both processor versions come with a modulus calculator program, which:
+single-cycle processor version come with a modulus calculator program, which:

 1. Allows user input for two numbers.
 2. Calculates the quotient and remainder.